withastro/docs/src/pages/en/migrate.md

 i18nReady: true
 ---

-This guide will help you migrate from older versions of Astro to the latest, most up-to-date version.
+This guide will help you migrate from older versions of Astro to the latest version.

 Read the guide below for major highlights and instructions on how to handle breaking changes.